 Bankers weren’t the only ones influenced by sugary treats.
 David Strohmetz of Monmouth University conducted an experiment with his colleagues on service tips in relation to reciprocity.
 The experiment, set in a restaurant, showed that waitstaff could increase tips by 3% when they bring candy along with the bill.

-Give customers and prospects a gift before you ask for something
+Give something to customers and prospects before you ask for something

-Giving something first can seem counter-intuitive, but offering a gift or service without the expectation of something in return can be profitable.
+Giving something first can seem counter-intuitive, but offering a gift or service without the expectation of something in return can be profitable as a reciprocity strategy.

 Here at crowdspring, we offer free, no-obligation design consultations every day.
 We have design experts standing by willing to help potential clients out with everything from custom logo design to unique business names, to product design — even if it means referring them to our competitors.